skaerf/MusincSyncServer/README.md

 **MusincSyncServer**

-Main backend for Musinc clients to sync their music
+xyz.skaerf.MusincServer.Main backend for Musinc clients to sync their music